-CAPE also supports survivor healing by providing advocacy and support for victims of sexual violence, stalking, sexual harassment and relationship violence.
+The Center for Advocacy, Prevention and Empowerment (CAPE) supports survivor healing by providing advocacy and support for victims of sexual assault, harassment, stalking, and relationship violence.
 All services are confidential and free of charge.

-- A safe and confidential place to talk
+- A safe and confidential place to talk:

-- Education about options for moving forward and resources available to help you do so
+- Education about options for moving forward and resources available to help you do so.

-- Support and information about how to navigate the university, medical, criminal and/or legal systems
+- Support and information about how to navigate the university, medical, criminal and/or legal systems.

 - Assistance with arranging for academic accommodations following an incident